 “My MS had grown to become scarily competitive,” said Bexfield, explaining how his rating at the Expanded Disability Status Score (EDSS) dropped two factors in two months.
 “In the spring of 2009, I picked up a cane for the first time.
 By fall, I couldn’t cross residing ground without a walker.”

-A pal had forwarded the scientific trial to Bexfield in spring of 2009.
-His first thoughts, “I’d have to be crazy or desperate to do it.”
+A pal had forwarded the scientific trial to Bexfield in the spring of 2009.
+His first thought was, “I’d have to be crazy or desperate to do it.”

 “Six months later, I become determined,” he said.

-David and his wife, Laura, had to flow from Albuquerque, New Mexico, to Houston, Texas, for three months.
-During that time, he became inside the medical institution for 3 weeks to have the method.
+For three months, David and his wife, Laura, had to flow from Albuquerque, New Mexico, to Houston, Texas.
+During that time, he went inside the medical institution for three weeks to learn the method.